 So, now you know the myths, and we’ve given you 7 reasons to consider intermittent fasting, what's next?

 If you haven't yet checkout this episode on the Joe Rogan Experience:

-What has worked for you / what hasn't?
+What has worked for you and what hasn't?

-Perhaps you have some great content on the subject, whatever it is, tag us on Facebook, tweet us, or hashtag #PROMiXX #intermitentfasting
+Perhaps you have your own opinions on the subject, whatever it is, tag us on Facebook, tweet us, or hashtag #PROMiXX #intermittentfasting